blindfirst/web-blockeden-home/docs/intro.md

 ---
 # Welcome to BlockEden.xyz

-BlockEden.xyz is a suite of APIs powering DApps for Aptos and Sui blockchains of all sizes.
+BlockEden.xyz is a suite of APIs powering DApps of all sizes for Aptos and Sui blockchains.
 We currently serve these products:

 * Sui Devnet JSON RPC API **(New)**
   * [Get Started](/docs/sui/)